pingcap/docs/v2.1/reference/alert-rules.md

 ## TiKV alert rules

 This section gives the alert rules for the TiKV component.
-Each alert rule is classified according to their severity level - emergency, critical or warning.

 ### Emergency-level alerts